ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/3_sensor_models/3_2_lidar.md

 ```

 ### 3.2.4 Omni Directional LiDAR
 Omni directional LiDAR class is implemented to generate the point cloud by importing [Scan point class](#323-scan-point).
+This class has the following data.

+* List of obstacle objects
+* Sensor parameters object
+* Size of distance database at each angles
+* Maximum value of distance database
+* List of delta values list for interpolating obstacle contour